MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 3. Connect to the instance of SQL Server that hosts the content database.
 4. Expand **Databases**.
 5. Select the content database for which you want to create a BLOB store, and then click **New Query**.
 6. Paste the following SQL queries in **Query** pane, and then run them in the sequence listed.
 In each case, replace `[WSS_Content]` with the content database name, and replace `c:\BlobStore` with the `volume\directory` in which you want the BLOB store created.
 The provisioning process creates a folder in the location that you specify.
-Be aware that you can provision a BLOB store only once.
+You can provision a BLOB store only once.
 If you attempt to provision the same BLOB store multiple times, you will receive an error.

 ```SQL